100hard/bone-fracture-detection/README.md

 ## Project Overview

 This project implements a computer vision classifier to detect bone fractures in X-ray images.
-Using a ResNet-18 architecture trained on the Kaggle Bone Fracture Dataset, the model can distinguish between fractured and non-fractured bones with high accuracy.
+Using a ResNet-18 architecture trained on the Kaggle Bone Fracture Dataset https://www.kaggle.com/datasets/bmadushanirodrigo/fracture-multi-region-x-ray-data, the model can distinguish between fractured and non-fractured bones with high accuracy.

 ### Key Features
 - **Real-time prediction** on uploaded X-ray images